How To Increase Your Take Home Pay

 - Tax savings: $4,300 × 27% = $1,161/year ($97/month)

-Many workers use their HSA as a stealth retirement account.
-Pay medical expenses out-of-pocket (if possible), save receipts, let the HSA grow invested.
-After age 65, you can withdraw HSA funds for any purpose (taxed like traditional IRA) — but if used for qualified medical expenses, still tax-free.
-Since most retirees have significant healthcare costs, this is a particularly powerful strategy.
+Many workers use their HSA as a secondary retirement account.
+If you can pay medical expenses out-of-pocket (and save the receipts), let the HSA grow invested.
+After age 65, you can withdraw for any purpose — taxed like a traditional IRA, but if used for qualifying medical expenses, still completely tax-free.
+Since healthcare is typically one of the largest expenses in retirement, this is a particularly powerful play.

 3. Use Flexible Spending Accounts (FSA)